Jack bolted from

 Jack's eyes narrowed.
-"It wouldn't surprise me to
+"It wouldn't surprise me to discover

 see if anything of your sister's is missing?"

 She nodded solemnly.

 By now Arbuthnot had made his way to join the others.
 He was

 strong interest last night in seeing the mestabas?"

 Jack faced Arbuthnot and spoke in a growl.
-"Some
+"Some vile

 Arbuthnot's eyes narrowed, and he uttered a curse.

 Maxwell looked forlorn.
 "And I promised her I would protect

 Jack placed a hand on his shoulder.
-"Don't blame
+"Don't blame yourself.